speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 Additionally, when you would make a Technology check while deployed as an operator, you can take the maximum instead of rolling.
 You can use this feature before or after making the roll, but before any effects of the roll are determined.
 Once you've used this feature, you must complete a short or long rest before you can use it again.

 ### Overload Systems
 Also at 5th rank, you learn how to overload the systems of a ship remotely.
 As an action, you can attempt to breach the systems of the target of your System Disruption.
 The ship must make a Constitution saving throw (DC = 8 + your bonus to Technology checks).
-On a failed save, the target’s flying speed reduced by half, it's turning speed is doubled, it takes a -2 penalty to AC and Dexterity saving throws, it's shields no longer regenerate, and it can’t use reactions.
+On a failed save, the targetï¿½s flying speed reduced by half, it's turning speed is doubled, it takes a -2 penalty to AC and Dexterity saving throws, it's shields no longer regenerate, and it canï¿½t use reactions.
 On its turn, it can use either an action or a bonus action, not both.
-Regardless of the ship’s abilities, crew, or equipment, it can’t make more than one melee or ranged attack during its turn.
+Regardless of the shipï¿½s abilities, crew, or equipment, it canï¿½t make more than one melee or ranged attack during its turn.

 The ship's pilot makes another Constitution saving throw at the end of its turns.
 On a successful save, the effect ends.